 In terms of history:

 Selected and approved by the comité consultatif d’urbanisme (CCU) (urban planning advisory committee) of the Sud-Ouest borough, the architectural concept echoes the industrial lines of the former CN shops.
-The exterior cladding of the main building will feature most of the bricks recovered from the former main building, which was destroyed by a fire.

 The architectural integration of the buildings